 Balaguer published his memoirs about the Trujillo era in 1996.
 He returned in 2000 to run for a fourth term but was defeated and decided to retire.
 After leaving office for the final time, Balaguer spent much of his time with his sisters.
 Ex-President Joaquin Antonio Balaguer returned to his hobbies that included raising collies, and his car collection.
 Unfortunately, he became blind from glaucoma, and he became frail during the last two years of his life.
 He also suffered from phlebitis.
 On July 12, 2002, he died in his sleep of heart failure at 95 years of age.
 He was survived by his daughter and one sister.

 Joaquin Antonio Balaguer was a close friend to President Ronald Reagan and a strong United States allied.
 Balaguer had one daughter named Ariadna whom he protected from the public and thus kept her name and existence very secretive only known to a very few.
+Concealing her existence became inevitable since he had declared war on organizations that were conducting human trafficking.
 It is also said that she attended undergraduate and graduate school in Europe as well as in the United States, and now currently resides in Florida.
 After his passing, through the years it has been known that she resides in the United States somewhere in Florida and that her initials are the same as her father’s, Joaquin Antonio Balaguer.
 Though today, her last name is said to not be that of her father’s, due to marriage.